Remote online notarisation: how jurisdiction requirements shape the process

 Choosing the right jurisdiction for your notarisation

 3. The cost and turnaround.
-Identical legal outcomes can vary widely in price and speed depending on where the notarisation is performed.
+Identical legal outcomes can vary widely in price and speed.

 How the regulatory landscape is evolving

 • Convergence around qualified electronic signatures.
-Many jurisdictions now recognise the highest tier of e-signature as legally equivalent to a handwritten one, removing a major source of friction.
+Many jurisdictions now recognise the highest tier of e-signature as legally equivalent to a handwritten one.

 • Standardisation of identity verification.
-Biometric and document verification standards are increasingly aligned across borders, making cross-jurisdictional acceptance smoother.
+Biometric and document verification standards are increasingly aligned across borders.

 Need a remote notarisation that meets the highest international standards?
-My Notary delivers fully compliant sessions with biometric identity verification, encrypted recording, qualified electronic seals, and apostille services available in a single workflow.
+My Notary delivers fully compliant sessions with biometric identity verification, encrypted recording, and qualified electronic seals in a single, streamlined workflow.

 Still deciding?